 Also, by their nature of being anxiety disorders, phobias can lead to, or exacerbate, the use of dangerous drugs (and dangerous levels of alcohol use).
 The National Alliance on Mental Illness says that sufferers use drugs or alcohol “to decrease the fear and anxiety associated with their illness.”
 In reality, however, this use of controlled substances can lead to addiction and further mental health concerns.

 How Do Phobias Form?
 What Can Be Done About Them?

 There are a number of theories to explain how and why phobias form.
 For example, a traumatic incident in childhood might create a lifelong negative association – a child being bitten by a dog becomes an adult with a dislike of dogs and a fear of the breed of dog that bit him or her.
 Some people experience panic attacks in certain situations, and thus develop a phobia of being in that situation in case the panic attack happens again.
 If they find themselves in that situation, they have an adverse reaction because of their phobia, not because of the first panic attack.

 However a phobia forms, and whatever the phobia is, there’s always hope.
-If you find yourself feeling trapped and helpless because of your phobia, call us here at Black Bear Lodge.
+If you find yourself feeling trapped and helpless because of your phobia, call us here at Black Bear Lodge at 706-914-2327.
 There are various medication options for addressing the anxiety caused by phobias and psychotherapy options for learning how to control your thoughts and behavior when confronted with the source of your phobia.
 Whatever your needs are, there is a solution, and we want to help you find it.
-Call us today.